kjahan/clustering/README.md

 ## Input

-A list of points in two-dimensional space where each point is represented by a latitude/longitude pair.
+A list of points in an n-dimensional space.

 ## Output